milomedia/tilix/_drafts/logicor-aims-for-heating-as-a-service.md

 ## About Tilix

 Tilix understands that there is no one size fits all solution.
-We know when to use different tools and how to adapt to different business cycles from startup to turnaround.
+The firm knows when to use different tools and how to adapt to different business cycles from startup to turnaround.

 Start-up and SME clients leverage Tilix playbooks to develop their capabilities and deliver a more effective business.
 Larger enterprises use Tilix to augment their own staff.
 Entrepreneurs trust Tilix to help generate ideas, find the most promising options and create tangible results.